bsnes-emu/bsnes/docs/notes.md

 in the "Game Boy" and "Game Boy Color" sub-folders of the [Game Library](concepts/game-library.md) folder.

+Do not expect save-states to be compatible between Game Boy and Game Boy Color.

 In-Game Saves and the Game Boy Advance
 --------------------------------------